Women in Forensic Computing 2023

 To participate, send a one-page letter describing your current affiliation, your research interests, why the workshop is interesting to you and whether you wish to participate in-person or online via email to <firstname.lastname@example.org> by February 6, 2023.
 Applications after that date are also possible but will be handled on a first-come first-serve basis.
 Please also consider to submit a presentation proposal and apply for a travel scholarship.

 We also offer several scholarships (sponsored by FAU) for female students who wish to participate in the workshop: The scholarship will cover part of your travel costs and the attendance fee for the DFRWS EU 2023 conference.
 For applicants from Europe, we support travel costs up to 500 EUR.
-For applicants from outside Europe, please give an estimate for the expected travel costs in your registration (see above) by February 6, 2023.
+For applicants from outside Europe, please give an estimate for the expected travel costs in your registration (see above) by February 6, 2023 (deadline has passed).

 Monday, March 20, 2023